cloudera/flink-tutorials/flink-stateful-tutorial/README.md

  2. Schema implementation that provides the message deserialization format
  3. Consumer properties

-For `ItemTransactions` we used the custom `TransactionSchema` implementation that serializers the records in a tab delimited text format for readability.
+For `ItemTransactions` we used the custom `TransactionSchema` implementation that serializers the records in json format for readability.
 We used the same schema in the data generator job later to write to the Kafka topic.

-For `Query` inputs we used the built-in `SimpleStringSchema` that can be used to read String data from Kafka.
+For `Query` inputs we use the similar `QuerySchema` class.

 We created a simple utility class to generate the consumer properties based on the input properties (it extracts props with `kafka.` prefix):
  - `group.id=...` : *REQUIRED*